mcleanGit/BriefCase/README.md

 URL of GitHub repository (BriefCase) to submit.

-README:
+README: this file.

-Description

-Screenshot of deployed URL and

-Link to URL
+![picture of the coder in covid] (/assets/images/mclean.jpg "masked mclean")